 You matter too!
 Your opinions should be heard, your feelings should be considered, effective communication should be practiced, love for other people should be reciprocal, tolerate only to the point where you not severely ruining yourself to do so.

-3 Replies to “Knowing when to stop tolerating all the toxic behaviours”
+3 thoughts on “Knowing when to stop tolerating all the toxic behaviours”

 1. Thanks for this piece.
 I have a more painful experience but thanks to God I just drew the line same date this article was published.
 It’s very draining trying to explain oneself to a toxic person, let alone pleasing them.